person in black long sleeve shirt holding persons hand

 Micro-Segmentation Strategy Explained

-Instead of being based on a perimeter security model that focuses on the protection of the periphery of a network, micro-segmentation views security as a complete process.
-Each segment is independently monitored and controlled, thereby reducing risks associated with unauthorized access, malware propagation, or exfiltration of sensitive data.
-This means that IT teams can apply more rigorous security measures in sensitive areas but maintain flexibility in less critical zones.
+Micro-segmentation is not based on a perimeter security model.
+This model focuses on the protection of the network’s periphery.
+Instead, micro-segmentation views security as a complete process.
+Each segment is monitored and controlled independently.
+This reduces risks associated with unauthorized access.
+It also limits malware propagation or exfiltration of sensitive data.
+IT teams can apply more rigorous security measures in sensitive areas.
+They can also maintain flexibility in less critical zones.

 Zero Trust Implementation Guide